Blue growth - unlocking the potential of seas and oceans

 Blue growth looks to further harness the potential of oceans, seas and coasts to:

-- Eliminate harmful fisheries subsidies that contribute to overfishing and instead incentivize approaches which improve conservation, build sustainable fisheries and end illegal, unreported and unregulated fishing
+- Eliminate harmful fishing practices and overfishing and instead incentivize approaches which promote growth, improve conservation, build sustainable fisheries and end illegal, unreported and unregulated fishing

 - Ensure tailor-made measures that foster cooperation between countries